Generic Name: valganciclovir (VAL-gan-SYE-kloe-vir)

 - Women who take valganciclovir and who may become pregnant should always use effective birth control during sex.
 Do this for as long as you take valganciclovir and for at least 30 days after you stop taking it.

-- Lab tests, including eye exams, complete blood cell and platelet counts, and kidney function, may be performed while you use valganciclovir.
+- Lab tests may be performed while you use valganciclovir.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - Use valganciclovir with caution in the ELDERLY; they may be more sensitive to its effects, especially kidney problems.

-- Caution is advised when using valganciclovir in CHILDREN; they may be more sensitive to its effects, especially fever, upper respiratory tract infection, anemia, and low white blood cell levels.
+- Caution is advised when using valganciclovir in CHILDREN; they may be more sensitive to its effects.

 - PREGNANCY and BREAST-FEEDING: Valganciclovir may cause harm to the fetus.
 Do not become pregnant while you are using it.
 Use effective contraception to prevent pregnancy while you are taking valganciclovir.
-If you think you may be pregnant, contact your doctor.
-You will need to discuss the benefits and risks of using valganciclovir while you are pregnant.
-It is not known if valganciclovir is found in breast milk.
+If you think you may be pregnant, contact your doctor right away.
+It is not known if this medicine is found in breast milk.
 Do not breast-feed while taking valganciclovir.

 Possible side effects of valganciclovir: